Danes (tribe): France

 The first known Viking raid in what now constitutes France, commenced in 799, when an attack was fought off on the coast of Aquitaine.
 Several other smaller skirmishes with aggressive Vikings from primarily Danish territory have been recorded, including the first raid on the Seine in 820, but it was not until the year 834 before Viking activity in France took off on a grand scale.
 In that year, Danes established a lasting base on Noirmoutier island, a central spot for the European salt trade at the time, and poured into the Loire Valley on larger raid expeditions.
 Many large scale raids followed all across the coasts and in-land rivers of Western Europe in subsequent decades.

-In the beginning of the 900's, Vikings had established an encampment and base in the lower parts of the Seine river around Rouen.
+In the beginning of the 900s, Vikings had established an encampment and base in the lower parts of the Seine river around Rouen.
 In an effort to stop or reduce the relentless raids, Charles the Simple made a treaty in Saint-Clair-sur-Epte with the Viking chieftain of Rollo in 911, granting Rollo and his Danish men authority over the area now known as Normandy.
 This prompted Scandinavian settlers to establish themselves here and in the course of the next couple of centuries, the Norman culture emerged in Normandy.